 - Article 8 funds promote environmental and social characteristics, but sustainability is not their core goal (okay but could be better).

-- Article 9 is the highest-ranking category and means the fund sets sustainable investing as its objective (this is good).
+- Article 9 is the highest-ranking category (only 3,7% of funds) and means the fund sets sustainable investing as its objective (this is good).

 Recent accusations against ESG greenwashing are a criticism towards Article 8 types of funds (or funds that would not even qualify for Article 8), while Article 9 funds are still a minority – only 3.7% of all fund assets classify under this category.
 Furthermore, only 0.5% of funds are aligned with the Paris Climate Goals.